bcivitcioglu/mcising/README.md

 ---

 **mcising** is a Python library for Monte Carlo simulation of Ising spin systems.
-It supports 5 lattice geometries, J1-J2-J3 frustrated magnetism with external fields, 3 Monte Carlo algorithms, and adaptive thermalization.
+It supports 5 lattice geometries, J1-J2-J3 frustrated magnetism with external fields, 3 Monte Carlo algorithms, 3 execution modes (including parallel tempering), and adaptive thermalization.
 The performance-critical core is written in Rust via PyO3.

 ## Performance